When the Holocaust is Just Beyond the Garden Wall | LatestLY

 A kind of chorus is heard at the end as the screen fades to black: agonizingly loud, discordant, destructive, brutal — pure terror, and yet made by people.

-"The Zone of Interest" has already won numerous awards, including the Grand Jury Prize of the 2023 Cannes Film Festival.
-It's been nominated for five Oscars (Best Picture, Best International Feature Film, Best Director, Best Adapted Screenplay and Best Sound), which are set to be awarded in Los Angeles on March 10, 2024.
+"The Zone of Interest" has collected numerous awards, including the Grand Jury Prize of the 2023 Cannes Film Festival, and now two Academy Awards: It won the Oscar for best international feature and for best sound on March 10.

 "The Zone of Interest" is a film for today: As its male lead, Christian Friedel has said: "When I see the times we're living in, and how relevant the film is now, then I'm happy that we made it."